-The mission of the Redmond Amateur Radio Emergency Services (ARES) team is to provide communications support for public events, drills and emergencies.
-Redmond ARES volunteers are committed to serving Redmond residents as well as local, county, and state emergency service teams.
+The Amateur Radio Emergency Service (ARES) consists of licensed amateurs who have registered their qualifications and equipment with their local ARES leadership, and volunteer for communications duty in the public service when disaster strikes.
+The Redmond ARES team also provides communications support for public events, drills as well as emergencies.
+We are committed to serving Redmond residents as well as local, county, and state emergency service teams.

-As we've all witnessed, natural events such as violent storms, fires, floods, and earthquakes can cut off power, Internet, as well as damage roads, bridges, and other infrastructure.
-This sometimes means we would have no or limited cell or land-line phone service, no power, or means of communication for individuals, businesses, or government.
-It might also mean that we would be on our own for days to weeks.
-No way to call 911, ask for help, or notify loved ones of your plans or needs.
+As we've all witnessed, natural events such as violent storms, fires, floods, and earthquakes as well as errant construction crews can cut off power, Internet, as well as take out roads, bridges, and other infrastructure.
+This sometimes means Redmond resident might have no or limited cell or land-line phone service, no power, or means of communication for individuals, businesses, or government.
+It might also mean that we could be on our own for days to week with no way to call 911, ask for help, or notify loved ones of our plans or needs.

 ARES volunteers are trained, equipped, and ready to provide whatever assistance is needed, whenever its needed.

-Amateur Radio Emergency Service (ARES) teams all over the country provide communications support for local residents, other ARES and emergency services teams, local ham radio clubs, Community Emergency Response Teams (CERT), as well as any city, county, state, or federal organizations which require their services.
+Amateur Radio Emergency Service (ARES) teams all over the country provide coordinated communications support for local residents, other ARES and emergency services teams, local ham radio clubs, Community Emergency Response Teams (CERT), as well as any city, county, state, or federal organizations which require their services.
+We are prepared to provide situation reports, transmit wellness check messages, and current information in a variety of scenarios.

-The Amateur Radio Relay League (ARRL), the national organization for amateur radio, has sponsored the ARES program since 1935.
+The Amateur Radio Relay League (ARRL), is the national organization for amateur radio, which has sponsored the ARES program since 1935.
 See Washington State ARES for more information.

-Visitors are welcome, so drop us a line to get a link, or get the frequency of the weekly check-in net.
+ARES team meetings are held the 3rd Wednesday of each month via Microsoft Teams.
+Visitors are welcome, so drop us a line to get a link, or get the radio frequency, offset and tone used for the weekly check-in net

 We encourage all local hams to join our team and use your ham skills to help people during a disaster, emergency, or local events.